Cholecystokinin antagonist: Classification

+Research

 The best known CCK receptor antagonist is the non-selective antagonist proglumide, which blocks both CCKA and CCKB receptors, and was originally developed for the treatment of stomach ulcers.
 This action derived from its blockade of CCKA receptor in the gut and consequent reduction in secretion of gastric acid, however a side effect of proglumide was found, namely that it increases the analgesic effects of opioid painkillers, and decreases the development of tolerance.
 This was subsequently found to result from its blockade of CCKB receptors in the brain.
+Another CCK receptor antagonist is benzotript, which is likewise non-selective.

 Newer drugs have since been developed which are selective for one or other of the CCK receptors.
 Selective CCKA receptor antagonists such as lorglumide and devazepide have been developed both for their anti-ulcer effects and as potential drugs to limit the development of gastrointestinal cancers such as colon cancer.
+A centrally selective antagonist—Ranquilon—has recently undergone clinical approval for the treatment of anxiety in Russia.

-However by far the main focus of CCK receptor antagonist research has focused on the development of selective CCKB receptor antagonists as novel medications which have been primarily investigated for the treatment of anxiety and panic attacks, as well as for other roles such as analgesic effects.
+The main focus of CCK receptor antagonist research has focused on the development of selective CCKB receptor antagonists as novel medications which have been primarily investigated for the treatment of anxiety and panic attacks, as well as for other roles such as analgesic effects.
 The first selective CCKB receptor antagonists were modified peptide molecules such as CI-988 and the more metabolically stable CI-1015, however these were disadvantaged by only being able to be administered by injection and rapid breakdown inside the body, which led to a short half-life and limited utility.
 Non-peptide CCKB receptor antagonists such as L-365,260, L-369,293, YF-476, RP-69758, LY-288,513, PD-145,942 and the CCKB receptor inverse agonist L-740,093 have since been developed, and while all of the drugs developed so far have suffered from limited bioavailability or other issues which have hindered their clinical development, research in this area continues.

 CCKA receptors are also expressed in the brain to some extent, and IQM-95333, an antagonist selective for this population of CCKA receptors, was also found to reduce anxiety in animal models.
 Conversely, inhibition of CCKB receptors in the gut produces similar inhibition of secretion of gastric acid and pepsinogen enzymes as is seen with inhibition of CCKA receptors, suggesting that while the CCKA and CCKB receptors comprise two structurally distinct families which bind different ligands and are primarily expressed in different tissues, they produce similar effects, and the distinction between their gastrointestinal and anxiolytic actions depends mainly on where they are expressed in the body.